10 Clothes Wringer Alternatives for When There's No Other Options

 Like wringing clothes by hand, clotheslines are a conventional manner of drying your clothes.
 Even after using one of the other clothes wringer alternatives, you'll most probably hang your garments on a clothesline anyway.

-Drying your clothes outside is the best way to make sure that the sunlight kills the germs, and there's no heated smell of half dried garments in your closet.
+Drying your clothes outside may take time but it's the best way to make sure that the sunlight kills the germs, and there's no heated smell of half dried garments in your closet.
 Even many people that have washing machines and dryers prefer clotheslines to finalize their laundry.
 It helps avoid shrinkage and unpleasant odors in all types of bed sheets, clothes, and anything else.

 We see the only plausible drawback here that drying your clothes directly on the clothesline will take a bit more time.
 But that doesn't seem like much of an issue as the advantages overpower the cons.
 The best ones are retractable so you can reel them back in when done, leaving no dangerous line in your yard or across your porch.